 Even when there is a competitive DM vs. Players relationship, it should be fun.
 Sometimes the DM gets one over on the party, sometimes the party shines and just wrecks the DM’s plans.
 This is a good sign a campaign is going well.
 There are real stakes, players get their time to shine, and once in a while the DM gets back at a player or party in a funny way that creates a memorable story.

 Don’t be afraid to shift feats as needed – just make sure the rules are set up front.
-When I made it clear that Lucky wasn’t allowed, and explained why it wasn’t,
+When I made it clear that Lucky wasn’t allowed, and explained why it wasn’t, nobody had a problem with it.

 Proud to embrace the locally created moniker of “Corrupt Overlord” from one of the all time great Lords of Waterdeep runs, Shane is one member of the Assorted Meeples crew and will be hard at work creating awesome content for the website.
 He is a long-time player of board games, one time amateur poker player, and tends to run to the quirky or RPG side of things when it comes to playing video games.